ENUSEC/PubQuiz/questions.md

 2. Who won the inaugral Britain's got Talent competition?
 > Paul Potts

-3. Finish this quote from a famous court case, "If it doesn't fit, ..."?
+3. What cryptocurrency is named after a famous meme?
-> "you must acquit."
+> Dogecoin

 4. Robert Tarbox, Jack Tarrance, Arthur Leigh Allan & Ted Cruz are all suspected to be which famous serial killer?
 > The Zodiac Killer